guardrails-ai/responsiveness_check/README.md

 prompt = "What is the capital of Missouri?"

 # Setup Guard
-guard = Guard.use(ResponsivenessCheck, prompt)
+guard = Guard().use(ResponsivenessCheck, prompt=prompt, llm_callable="gpt-3.5-turbo")

+guard.validate("Jefferson City is the capital of Missouri.", metadata={"pass_on_invalid": True})  # Validation passes
+try:
-guard.validate("Jefferson City is the capital of Missouri.")  # Validation passes guard.validate("Paris is the capital of France.")  # Validation fails because this response isn't related to what we asked.
+    guard.validate("Paris is the capital of France.")  # Validation fails because this response isn't related to what we asked. except Exception as e:
+    print(e)
 ```

 ## API Reference